Resident234/php.net/pages/www.php.net_function.rtrim.php.md

 ```
 <?php
   // Example 1:
-  rtrim(&apos;This is a short short sentence&apos;, &apos;short sentence&apos;);
+  rtrim('This is a short short sentence', 'short sentence');
-  // returns &apos;This is a&apos;
+  // returns 'This is a'
-  // If you were expecting the result to be &apos;This is a short &apos;,
+  // If you were expecting the result to be 'This is a short ',
-  // then you&apos;re wrong; the exact string, &apos;short sentence&apos;,
+  // then you're wrong; the exact string, 'short sentence',
-  // isn&apos;t matched.
+  // isn't matched.
 Remember, character-by-character comparison!
   // Example 2:
-  rtrim(&apos;This is a short short sentence&apos;, &apos;cents&apos;);
+  rtrim('This is a short short sentence', 'cents');
-  // returns &apos;This is a short short &apos;
+  // returns 'This is a short short '
 ?>
 ```